ChriPiv/gess-project/README.md

 ## Research Methods

-We will run our agent-based simulations for long periods of time and analyze the convergens of the strategy distribution.
+We will run our agent-based simulations and learning steps for long periods of time and analyze the convergens of the strategy distribution.